Matt Vierling Player Props: Tigers vs. Blue Jays

 Matt Vierling At The Plate

-- Vierling is batting .284 with eight doubles, two triples, seven home runs and 20 walks.
+- Vierling is hitting .282 with eight doubles, two triples, seven home runs and 21 walks.

-- He has hit a long ball in six games this season (9.1%), leaving the park in 2.8% of his plate appearances.
+- In 9.0% of his games this year, he has hit a home run, and 2.7% of his trips to the dish.

-- Vierling has had an RBI in 15 games this year (22.7%), including five multi-RBI outings (7.6%).
-He has also driven in three or more of his team's runs in two contests.
+- In 22.4% of his games this season, Vierling has had at least one RBI.
+He's picked up more than one in 7.5% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.